MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-cloud-apps.md

 title: Cloud apps, actions, and authentication context in Conditional Access policy
 description: What are cloud apps, actions, and authentication context in a Microsoft Entra Conditional Access policy

-services: active-directory
 ms.service: active-directory
 ms.subservice: conditional-access
 ms.custom: has-azure-ad-ps-ref
 ms.topic: conceptual

-ms.date: 08/31/2023
+ms.date: 11/09/2023

 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: amycolannino
 ms.reviewer: lhuangnorth

-ms.collection: M365-identity-device-management
 ---
 # Conditional Access: Target resources

 Target resources (formerly Cloud apps, actions, and authentication context) are key signals in a Conditional Access policy.
 Conditional Access policies allow administrators to assign controls to specific applications, services, actions, or authentication context.

 - Administrators can choose from the list of applications or services that include built-in Microsoft applications and any [Microsoft Entra integrated applications](~/identity/enterprise-apps/what-is-application-management.md) including gallery, non-gallery, and applications published through [Application Proxy](~/identity/app-proxy/what-is-application-proxy.md).
-- Administrators may choose to define policy not based on a cloud application but on a [user action](#user-actions) like **Register security information** or **Register or join devices**, allowing Conditional Access to enforce controls around those actions.
+- Administrators might choose to define policy not based on a cloud application but on a [user action](#user-actions) like **Register security information** or **Register or join devices**, allowing Conditional Access to enforce controls around those actions.
 - Administrators can target [traffic forwarding profiles](#traffic-forwarding-profiles) from Global Secure Access for enhanced functionality.
 - Administrators can use [authentication context](#authentication-context) to provide an extra layer of security in applications.

 :::image type="content" source="media/concept-conditional-access-cloud-apps/conditional-access-cloud-apps-or-actions.png" alt-text="Screenshot displaying a Conditional Access policy and the target resources panel." lightbox="media/concept-conditional-access-cloud-apps/conditional-access-cloud-apps-or-actions.png":::

 ## Microsoft cloud applications

 Many of the existing Microsoft cloud applications are included in the list of applications you can select from.

 Administrators can assign a Conditional Access policy to the following cloud apps from Microsoft.
 Some apps like Office 365 and Microsoft Azure Management include multiple related child apps or services.
 We continually add more apps, so the following list isn't exhaustive and is subject to change.